 Caramelized Baby Carrots with Rosemary & Honey

-Bright, aromatic baby carrots sautéed in olive oil and butter, glazed with honey (or maple syrup), perfumed with fresh rosemary, and finished with optional orange zest.
+Bright, aromatic Caramelized Baby Carrots sautéed in olive oil and butter, glazed with honey (or maple syrup), perfumed with fresh rosemary, and finished with optional orange zest.
 A refined side dish that elevates simply—but effortlessly.

 Prep Time / Cook Time